International Leadership, Ethics, and Team Building (GMBA 7120)

-This course continues the international business series and focuses on two main objectives: (1) understanding the patterns of global competition in a given industry, what are the forces pushing toward globalization, how do they affect the players, and what are the factors underpinning the success of global competitors in the industry, and; (2) examining the ways to design a strategy for competing efficiently in global markets, how to redesign the value chain of the firm across the globe, and how to successfully enter foreign markets?
-Although “global” in design, methods and concepts taught, the course will have a “European touch” (textbook, cases selected and lectures dedicated to Europe.)
+This course focuses on two main objectives: (1) understanding the patterns of global competition in a given industry, the forces pushing toward globalization, how they affect the players, and the factors underpinning the success of global competitors in the industry; and (2) examining the ways to design a strategy for competing efficiently in global markets, how to redesign the value chain of the firm across the globe, and how to successfully enter foreign markets.
+Although “global” in design, methods and concepts taught, the course will have a “European touch” (textbook, cases selected and lectures dedicated to Europe).

 This course provides students with theories, models, and especially skills required to negotiate effectively in a global environment.
 The course will consider various theories of cultural differences, emphasizing differences in values and communication styles.
 It will also cover basic notions of negotiations including strategies and tactics for both distributive and integrative bargaining situations.
 Negotiation situations will go from simple prisoner dilemma games to complex negotiations requiring coalitions.
 Students will engage in many negotiations with counterparts from their country, and with counterparts from different countries, and all will participate in critiquing the negotiations and providing feedback.
 Assessment will be based on class participation and peer assessment of negotiating behavior during exercises, as well as a final paper.